mobarski/fabris/readme.rst

-  def X   (--)     define new word X                                                yes ret     (--)     return from definition                                           yes macro X (--)     define new macro X                                               yes inline  (--)     end macro definition                                             yes then    (x--)    execute following code if x is not zero                          yes else    (--)     branch for the then word (optional)                              yes end     (--)     finish then/else sequence                                        yes do      (--x)    start of unconditioned loop                                      yes break   (x--)    break out of the current loop                                    yes loop    (--)     repeat loop                                                      yes times   (x--)    start of counted loop
-  "X"     (--an)   start/end of a string, places addres and length on the stack     yes [       (--)     start of anonymous code block                                    yes ]       (--f)    end of anonymous code block                                      yes call    (f--)    call code block referenced by f                                  yes 'X'     (--c)    start/end of a char
-  X       (--x)    place integer X in the stack                                     yes use X   (--)     use module X                                                     yes
+  def X   (--)     define new word X                                                yes ret     (--)     return from definition                                           yes macro X (--)     define new macro X                                               yes mend    (--)     end macro definition                                             yes then    (x--)    execute following code if x is not zero                          yes else    (--)     branch for the then word (optional)                              yes end     (--)     finish then/else sequence                                        yes do      (--x)    start of unconditioned loop                                      yes break   (x--)    break out of the current loop                                    yes loop    (--)     repeat loop                                                      yes times   (x--)    start of counted loop                                            yes "X"     (--an)   start/end of a string, places addres and length on the stack     yes [       (--)     start of anonymous code block                                    yes ]       (--f)    end of anonymous code block                                      yes call    (f--)    call code block referenced by f                                  yes 'X'     (--c)    start/end of a char                                              yes X       (--x)    place integer X in the stack                                     yes use X   (--)     use module X                                                     yes
   ======= ======== ================================================================ =====